Missoula Independent

+Content

 The Independent published investigative journalism, political analysis, and critical coverage of local music and culture.
 The paper also maintained an events calendar for the Missoula area.
 The Independent also published nationally syndicated columns including "News Quirks" by Roland Sweet, "Advice Goddess" by Amy Alkon, "Free Will Astrology" by Rob Brezsny, and several local columns as well.
 The paper also published the "Jonesin" crossword puzzle by Matt Jones and the comic strip This Modern World by Tom Tomorrow.
 The Independent published a popular "Best of Missoula" issue every year that showcases readers' favorite food, culture, people, and media in the Missoula area.

-The Missoula Independent was the largest weekly newspaper in Montana.
-It was published on every Thursday, and was delivered throughout western Montana.
-As of a 2015 audit, it had a circulation of 20,000 and was distributed from 500 locations.